Title Recommendations based on William Somerset

 Andrew returns to his hometown for the funeral of his mother, a journey that reconnects him with past friends.
 The trip coincides with his decision to stop taking his powerful antidepressants.
 A chance meeting with Sam—a girl also suffering from various maladies—opens up the possibility of rekindling emotional attachments, confronting his psychologist father, and perhaps beginning a new life.

 Henry Hill is a small time gangster, who takes part in a robbery with Jimmy Conway and Tommy De Vito, two other gangsters who have set their sights a bit higher.
 His two partners kill off everyone else involved in the robbery, and slowly start to climb up through the hierarchy of the Mob.
 Henry, however, is badly affected by his partners success, but will he stoop low enough to bring about the downfall of Jimmy and Tommy?

 Staring unflinchingly into the abyss of slavery, this spellbinding audio transforms history into a story as powerful as Exodus and as intimate as a lullaby.
 Sethe, its protagonist, was born a slave and escaped to Ohio, but eighteen years later she is still not free.
 She has too many memories of Sweet Home, the beautiful farm where so many hideous things happened.
 And Sethe's new home is haunted by the ghost of her baby, who died nameless and whose tombstone is engraved with a single word: Beloved.
-Filled with bitter poetry and suspense as taut as a rope, Beloved is a towering achievement.